section-engineering-education/engineering-education/articles/session-management-in-nodejs-using-expressjs-and-express-session/index.md

 ### How sessions works
 When the client makes a request to the server, the server will automatically create a session and store it on the server-side.
 When the server responds to the client, it sends a cookie.
 This cookie will reference the session stored on the server-side because the cookie contains the session's unique id.

-We use that session ID to look up the session in the database or the session store to maintain a one to one match between a session and a cookie.
+We use that session ID to look up the session in the database or the session store to maintain a one-to-one match between a session and a cookie.

-These cookies will be sent on every request to the server so that the server will know who is this client.
+These cookies will be sent on every request to the server so that the server will know who this client is.
 This will make HTTP protocol connections stateful.

 ### The difference between session and cookie
 As you might have noticed, we've introduced a new concept called a cookie.
 We need to answer the question of what is the difference between a session and a cookie.

 A cookie has its data stored in the browser.
 The browser attaches that cookie [key-value pair](https://experienceleague.adobe.com/docs/audience-manager/user-guide/reference/key-value-pairs-explained.html?lang=en#reference) to every HTTP request that is sent to a server.

 In a cookie, you can't store a lot of data.
-A cookie, cannot store any sort of user credentials or secret information.
+A cookie cannot store any sort of user credentials or secret information.
 If we did that, a hacker could easily get hold of that information and steal personal data for malicious activities.

 On the other hand, session data is stored on the server-side, i.e., a database or a session store.
 Hence, it can accommodate larger amounts of data.
 To access data from the server-side, a session is authenticated with a secret key or a session id.